Water parameters

 Calcium (Ca)

 The dominant cation in general hardness.
-What shrimp build moults from, what snails build shells from, and a macronutrient most planted tanks have plenty of.
+What shrimp moult with, what snails build shells from — and a macronutrient planted tanks rarely lack.

 - CO2